SPH Reit to focus on 'providing sustainable rental income'

 SPH Reit will now focus on providing "sustainable rental income" by minimising vacancies for FY2021, it said at an annual general meeting (AGM) on Wednesday.

-It added that it is committed to supporting tenants through this challenging Covid-19 period, so as to position assets to be ready to capture the business opportunity when recovery begins.
+It added that the Reit manager is committed to supporting tenants through this challenging Covid-19 period, so as to position assets to be ready to capture business opportunities when recovery begins.

-The chief executive of SPH Reit management, Susan Leng Mee Yin, said: "We will continue to work closely with our tenants in a targeted manner... so that both landlords and tenants can be ready for recovery."
+Susan Leng Mee Yin, the chief executive of SPH Reit management, said: "We will continue to work closely with our tenants in a targeted manner... so that both landlords and tenants can be ready for recovery."

-This is in hopes of preserving long-term returns for its unit holders, she said.
+This is in hopes of preserving long-term returns for its unit holders, she added.

-To maintain occupancy in its assets for sustainable rental cash flow, rental relief totalling S$39.9 million has been granted to help its tenants during the Covid-19 pandemic, it said.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg